Stade de la Beaujoire: History

 The current stadium is in use for FC Nantes football team, it was built as a second stadium in the city of Nantes replacing the Marcel-Saupin stadium as the team's home ground.
 The club's owners chose Berdje Agopyan as the architect of their new stadium, he was also responsible for the design of Parc des Princes stadium in Paris in the 1970s.
 The project took almost 3 years to complete from the city council's approval in June 1982.

 The stadium opened for the first time on 8 May 1984, for a friendly game between FC Nantes and Romania in front of 30,000 fans.
 It was named after Louis Fonteneau, who was president of FC Nantes between 1969 and 1986.
 It was renovated in 1998 for the 1998 FIFA World Cup.
 While its original capacity was 52,923, in 1998 it was converted to an all-seater stadium and its current capacity is 35,322.
 Highest attendance was 51,359 for France-Belgium match in 1984.

 Football

 La Beaujoire hosted matches during the UEFA Euro 1984, including a 5–0 victory for France over Belgium with three goals from Michel Platini.
 Six matches were also played there during the 1998 FIFA World Cup, including the quarter-final between Brazil and Denmark.
 The stadium was not selected for the UEFA Euro 2016.

-The France national football team have played in Nantes' stadium on five separate occasions, most recently in 2019 where they played a friendly match against Bolivia.
+The France national football team have played in Nantes' stadium on five occasions, most recently in 2019 where they played a friendly match against Bolivia.